Is 'Internet Addiction' Real?

 "A little like our opioid addiction here," says Lembke.
 "People say no one cared about the opioid epidemic until it affected white suburban kids."

-Lembke predicts internet addiction will become a validated clinical diagnosis in the U.S. as more and more cases mirror Naomi's.
+Lembke predicts Internet addiction will become a validated clinical diagnosis in the U.S. as more and more cases mirror Naomi's.

-Dr. Elias Aboujaoude, a psychiatrist and the director of Stanford's Obsessive Compulsive Disorder Clinic, says there's also increasing physiological evidence that the use of the internet can become addictive for some people.
+Dr. Elias Aboujaoude, a psychiatrist and the director of Stanford's Obsessive Compulsive Disorder Clinic, says there's also increasing physiological evidence that the use of the Internet can become addictive for some people.
 Some studies using scanning technology have looked at people's brains while they're online, he says, and compared them to scans of the activated reward pathways in the brains of people who have a substance abuse disorder.
 "Similar pathways seem activated," he says.

-He also says tolerance builds in people who compulsively use the internet, just as it does with the use of hard drugs.
+He also says tolerance builds in people who compulsively use the Internet, just as it does with the use of hard drugs.
 He sees "people needing more and more time on a particular online video game, for example," he says, "to get the same kind of euphoric feeling."

-Psychologists are still studying whether it is the overall use of the internet that becomes pathologically compelling, or specific behaviors that people engage in while online — like shopping, gambling, playing video games or viewing pornography.
+Psychologists are still studying whether it is the overall use of the Internet that becomes pathologically compelling, or specific behaviors that people engage in while online — like shopping, gambling, playing video games or viewing pornography.

 "My view is that it is both," says Aboujaoude.
-"These behaviors have long been known to be addictive, but the internet, in part by making them so easily accessible, changes the equation and increases the likelihood that they will become addictive."
+"These behaviors have long been known to be addictive, but the Internet, in part by making them so easily accessible, changes the equation and increases the likelihood that they will become addictive."

-Some people studying the condition compare the development of an internet addiction to that of a gambling disorder (sometimes called gambling addiction), which is included in the DSM-V. With gambling, even though most of the time when you're sitting in front of a slot machine you don't win, every once in a while you do.
+Some people studying the condition compare the development of an Internet addiction to that of a gambling disorder (sometimes called gambling addiction), which is included in the DSM-V. With gambling, even though most of the time when you're sitting in front of a slot machine you don't win, every once in a while you do.
 And that intermittent reward is what hooks people.

 Think about your own use of personal electronic devices.
 Most of the time when your phone dings, the notification is about something trivial.
 But, every once in a while, it's something meaningful to you — like, perhaps, a notification that someone has tagged you in a Facebook photo.
-Researchers studying internet use say that kind of message is irresistible.
+Researchers studying Internet use say that kind of message is irresistible.

 Still, not everyone is convinced that "addiction" is the right way to think about this compulsion.
 Chris Ferguson, a psychologist at Stetson University, believes moral panic is fueling the rush to label the problem an addiction.
 "Sometimes with new technology you see these heightened claims of harm, these exaggerated focuses on the detriment of the new media."